Topics

 Setting the Event ID

-1. Click the up arrow icon on the right to open the panel.
+1. Tap the down arrow icon on the right to open the panel.

-2. Create an original name and enter it as the event name.
+2. Create and enter a unique event name.

-After registration, you can select it by pressing the registration list button.
+After registration, you can select it by tapping the registration list button.

 4. Start accepting player registrations.